-Our liquidity needs generally arise from fluctuations in our working capital requirements, information technology investments, capital expenditures, acquisitions and debt service obligations.
-As of December 31, 2022, we had \$664.9 million in available borrowing capacity under our Revolving Credit Facility, after giving effect to outstanding letters of credit and certain borrowings under our international lines of credit, and \$50.0 million in available borrowing capacity under our Receivables Facility, which combined with available cash of \$294.5 million, provided liquidity of \$1.0 billion.
+Our liquidity needs generally arise from fluctuations in our working capital requirements, information technology investments, capital expenditures, acquisitions, the payment of dividends, and debt service obligations.
+As of December 31, 2023, we had \$736.0 million in available borrowing capacity under our Revolving Credit Facility, after giving effect to outstanding letters of credit and certain borrowings under our international lines of credit, and \$75.0 million in available borrowing capacity under our Receivables Facility, which combined with available cash of \$250.1 million, provided liquidity of \$1.1 billion.
 Cash included in our determination of liquidity represents cash in certain deposit and interest-bearing investment accounts.
 We monitor the depository institutions that hold our cash and cash equivalents on a regular basis, and we believe that we have placed our deposits with creditworthy financial institutions.

 We regularly review our mix of fixed versus variable rate debt, and we may, from time to time, issue or retire borrowings and/or refinance existing debt in an effort to mitigate the impact of interest rate and foreign exchange rate fluctuations, and to maintain a cost-effective capital structure consistent with our anticipated capital requirements.
-Economic conditions have contributed to increases in interest rates during 2022.
+Economic conditions contributed to increases in interest rates during 2023 and 2022.
 Further increases will raise the rates we pay on our variable rate debt and will contribute to higher interest expense versus prior periods.

-At December 31, 2022, approximately 53% of our debt portfolio was comprised of fixed rate debt.
+At December 31, 2023, approximately 53% of our debt portfolio consisted of fixed rate debt.
 We believe our capital structure has an appropriate mix of fixed versus variable rate debt and secured versus unsecured instruments.

-Over the next several quarters, it is expected that excess liquidity will be directed primarily at debt reduction, integration activities and potential acquisitions, or returning capital to shareholders through the payment of dividends and our existing share repurchase authorization.
+Over the next several quarters, we expect that our excess liquidity will be directed primarily at debt reduction, digital transformation initiatives, returning capital to shareholders through the payment of dividends and our existing share repurchase authorization, or potential acquisitions and related integration activities.
 We expect to maintain sufficient liquidity through our credit facilities and cash balances.
 We believe cash provided by operations and financing activities will be adequate to cover our operational and business needs for at least the next twelve months.

 We communicate on a regular basis with our lenders regarding our financial and working capital performance, and liquidity position.
-We were in compliance with all financial covenants and restrictions contained in our debt agreements as of December 31, 2022.
+We were in compliance with all financial covenants and restrictions contained in our debt agreements as of December 31, 2023.

-We also measure our ability to meet our debt obligations based on our financial leverage ratio, which was 2.9 as of December 31, 2022 and 3.9 as of December 31, 2021.
+We also measure our ability to meet our debt obligations based on our financial leverage ratio, which was 2.8x as of December 31, 2023 and 2.9x as of December 31, 2022.